XtnPaez/afa-dashboard-arg/docs/implementation_guide.md

 - Web server: shinyapps.io (current deployment) or self-hosted Shiny Server
 - No database management system is required.
 Datasets are stored as `.rds` files in the `data/` directory.
-- API integration capabilities are documented in section 8.4 and reserved for a future release.

 ---

 ## 3. Repository Structure